maggie4cn/Customer-Reviews-API/README.md

-# Customer Reviews API
+# Customer Reviews API Introduction
-Customer Reviews API is a REST API that supports the customer reviews section in product page in an ecommerce application.
+* Customer Reviews API is a REST API that supports the customer reviews section in product page in an ecommerce application.
-This API supports operation for writing and listing reviews and comments to relationational MySQL database and non-relational MongoDB database for products.
+* This API supports operation for writing and listing reviews and comments to relationational MySQL database and non-relational MongoDB database for products.

-Built both Mongo DB and MySQL part of persistence layer for the REST API that supports writteing and listing customer reviews in an ecommerce application.
+* Built both Mongo DB and MySQL part of persistence layer for the REST API that supports writteing and listing customer reviews in an ecommerce application.

 ### Buiding Steps
 * Configure the MySQL Datasource in application.properties.